One of the first proponents of the idea of spatial justice was Edward Soja (2010) as he stated that Spatial Justice:

 Social Justice is undoubtedly one of the greatest challenges of our times, as rampant inequality erodes the fabric of our societies everywhere, undermining trust in governments, leading to violence and extremism and eating at the very core of democracy.

 Growing inequality, socio-spatial fragmentation and lack of access to public goods are threats to the sustainability of our cities, especially when we consider sustainability in its three fundamental dimensions (social, economic and environmental).

-But when discussing how social justice happens in urban spaces, we prefer to use the term SPATIAL JUSTICE, because we find it useful to focus on the spatial aspects of the fair distribution of the burdens and benefits of urban development, and on the particular manner this distribution is managed.
+But when discussing how social justice happens in urban spaces, we prefer to use the term SPATIAL JUSTICE, because we find it useful to focus on the spatial dimension of the fair distribution of the burdens and benefits of urban development, and on the particular manner this distribution is managed.
 This management happens through formal institutions, such as planning systems, but also through informal institutions, such as the informal agreements and cultural attitudes towards urban space.

 Spatial Justice is also an evaluative framework that enables action to improve our cities and make them more liveable and socially sustainable.

 This is crucial in order to promote more equitable and fair societies and to promote the full realisation of human potentials.
 On one hand, cities in the developing world are far from offering those conditions to most citizens.
 Meanwhile, cities in the developed world are becoming increasingly more unequal and spatial opportunities are becoming more concentrated in certain prime spots.
 While gentrification can lead to some positive effects, structural gentrification of the type experienced by cities like London, New York or Amsterdam can lead to dire social problems, such as unaffordable housing, increased commuting, fuel poverty and many others.

 Spatial Justice is also intimately related to the concept of Life Chances, which is the ability of households and individuals to access educational, economic and environmental opportunities and to design their lives upwards.